TheBinaryNinja/tvapp2/README.md

 <br />

-The code above is what enables the use of a **[dynamic file](#dynamicyml)** instead of labels.
-Change `/etc/traefik/dynamic.yml` if you are placing your dynamic file in a different location.
+The code above is what enables the use of a **[📄 dynamic file](#dynamicyml)** instead of labels.
+Change `📄 /etc/traefik/dynamic.yml` if you are placing your dynamic file in a different location.
 This path is relative to inside the container, not your host machine mounted volume path.
-Traefik keeps most files in the `/etc/traefik/` folder.
+Traefik keeps most files in the `📁 /etc/traefik/` folder.

 <br />